Jawwad78/Devops-Terraform/README.md

 ---

-## Cloud-init for WordPress ⚙️
+## Cloud-init for WordPress

-I replaced plain Bash user data with a **cloud-init YAML** template.
+Before cloud-init I ran it as user_data only, but then the 2nd part of the assignment was to do it via cloud-init.
+After doing some research, I realised it would be in a YAML file, so I had to read some documentation on how to do it.

+When I initially done it, I was trying to do it in a list format but found it a bit confusing due to syntax, so then I switched it to a string format which was much easier.

-* `packages:` installs Apache and all required PHP extensions
+* `packages:` this command ran the packages to install Apache and then the php extensions which Apache needed, like php-mysql for wordPress

-* `runcmd:` downloads WordPress, sets ownership, permissions, and restarts Apache
+* `runcmd:` this command actually downloaded Wordpress etc and then restarted apache.

 ---

-## Problems I Encountered ❗
+## Problems I Encountered

-I faced many issues and it really made me learn,  but these three were the biggest:
+I faced a few issues when doing this assignment, but overall it actually helped me understand it, so it was good.
+The 2 main ones were:

 1. **Understanding modules**
-   At the start I didn’t really understand how Terraform modules worked.
-I was writing everything in one place and it got messy.
-Once I learned how to split resources into proper modules for VPC, EC2, RDS, and ALB, the whole project became much cleaner and easier to manage.
+When I first done the assignment and got WordPress running, I realised that I had not put it into modules.
+After that I knew I had to modularise it so it was easier to understand, etc. This then really took a while as I had to understand what to reference where, and also about outputs.tf and how they output to other modules and root.

 2. **User data for WordPress**
-  Getting WordPress to install automatically was a real challenge.
-At first I used a plain Bash script inside user data, then I struggled to switch it into cloud-init YAML.
-With the documentation and some trial and error I finally got it working using packages: and runcmd

-3. **Bastion host** “In my troubleshooting I first thought the bastion SG outbound rule was blocking the ALB.
-In reality, it only blocked my ability to test from the bastion ,the ALB path itself was fine.
-Fixing the SG still helped me confirm everything was working
----
+When I did the user_data, I was struggling with the commands needed to install apache and download wordpress, but then after reading a blog where someone else had previously done something similar to this, I copied the code from there which then made it easier.

 ## Validation and Testing

-* `terraform validate` passed without errors
+* `terraform validate` I used this to see if all the code was valid and nothing needed changing
-* Full `terraform apply` created the environment successfully
+* Full `terraform apply` actually created everything, which I then checked in the aws console and it all worked properly
-* WordPress was accessible through the **ALB DNS name**
+* WordPress was accessible through the ALB DNS name, which I then also connected to my domain with an acm certificate for https (security)
-* Connected a domain with ACM certificate → worked over HTTPS

----

-## Key Learnings 📚

-* How to properly modularise infrastructure (VPC, EC2, RDS, ALB)
-* Correct use of **Cloud-init** with Terraform variable injection
-* Debugging AWS networking and outputs when things fail
-* Importance of clear outputs for inter-module connections